Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 Youtube

 Like Our Videos?
-Then do follow and subscribe to us on YouTube to get the latest Recipe Video updates.
+Then, follow and subscribe to us on YouTube to get the latest Recipe Video updates.

 panipuri recipe

-Boil the chickpeas and potato.
+Boil the chickpeas and the potato.

 boil-the-chane-and-potato

-Gather all ingredients including veggies, and tamarind, and prepare them to set aside.
+Gather all ingredients, including veggies and tamarind, and prepare them to set aside.

 prepare-all-veggies